Tuee22/effectful/documents/documentation_standards.md

     - Custom doc scripts (Mermaid, catalogue, filename/layout checks, code-block checks)

 If any of these fail, `poetry run check-code` fails.
 LLM review happens **only after** `check-code` passes.

+### 1.6 Reusable enforcement pattern (core + demos)

+To keep demos/examples terse while reusing the full code + docs enforcement, maintain this pattern:

+- **Single orchestrator**: `effectful_tools.check_code` remains the canonical runner for code + docs (formatter, linter, type check, Markdown tooling, custom doc scripts, functional catalogue).
+This lives in the **effectful library** and is the source of truth.
+- **Library-friendly tools**: All doc checkers live under `effectful_tools.*` (installed via Poetry with the library) and are importable (e.g., `effectful_tools.run_doc_checks:main`) so demos can call them without copying logic.
+Downstream apps must **call the library modules**, not reimplement or fork the logic.
+- **Demo wrappers call core**: Each demo provides a thin `check-code` wrapper that shells to, or imports, the core runner (or at minimum invokes `effectful_tools.run_doc_checks`) so overlays get identical enforcement.
+- **Extensibility lives in effectful**: If a demo needs an additional check, add it to the effectful `effectful_tools` package (behind flags if necessary) and reuse it from the demo.
+The library owns all reusable checking logic.
+- **Command parity in docs**: Demo documentation must point to the shared runner and the exact compose/service/poetry invocation to run it (base library vs demo container), keeping the “one command for everything” story intact.

 ______________________________________________________________________